 Variable Description Sources Efficiency of Assessment of the "efficiency and integrity of the legal environment as it affects business, Business judicial system particularly foreign firms" produced by the country-risk rating agency Business International International Corporation.
-It "may be taken to represent investors' assessments of conditions in the country in question".
+It "may be taken to represent investors' assessments of conditions in the country in Corporation question".
 Average between 1980-1983.
-Scale from 0 to 10, with lower scores signifying lower efficiency levels.
-Corporation Rule of law Assessment of the law and order tradition in the country produced by the risk-rating agency International International Country Risk (ICR).
-Average of the months of April and October of the monthly Country Risk index between 1982 and 1995.
-Scale from 0 to 10, with lower scores for less tradition for law and order.
+Scale from 0 to 10, with lower scores signifying lower D 1 C1 efficiency levels.
+T 1 Rule of law Assessment of the law and order tradition in the country produced by the risk-rating agency International Country Risk (ICR).
+Average of the months of April and October of the monthly International Country Risk index between 1982 and 1995.
+Scale from 0 to 10, with lower scores for less tradition for law Guide and order.
 (Scale has been changed from its original range going from 0 to 6).
 Guide Corruption ICR's assessment of the corruption in government.
-Lower scores indicate "high government International officials are likely to demand special payments" and "illegal payments are generally expected Country Risk throughout lower levels of government" in the form of "bribes connected with import and export Guide licenses, exchange controls, tax assessment, policy protection, or loans".
+Lower scores indicate "high government International conaption officials are likely to demand special payments" and "illegal payments are generally expected Country Risk throughout lower levels of government" in the form of "bribes connected with import and export Guide licenses, exchange controls, tax assessment, policy protection, or loans".
 Average of the months of April and October of the monthly index between 1982 and 1995.
 Scale from 0 to 10, with lower scores for higher levels of corruption.
 (Scale has been changed from its original range going from 0 to 6).
 Risk of ICR's assessment of the risk of "outright confiscation" or "forced nationalization".
 Average of the International expropriation months of April and October of the monthly index between 1982 and 1995.
 Scale from 0 to 10, with lower scores for higher risks.
 Country Risk Guide Repudiation of ICR's assessment of the "risk of a modification in a contract taking the form of a repudiation, International contracts by postponement, or scaling down" due to "budget cutbacks, indigenization pressure, a change in Country Risk government government, or a change in government economic and social priorities".
-Average of the months Guide of April and October of the monthly index between 1982 and 1995.
+Average of the months Guide 8 of April and October of the monthly index between 1982 and 1995.
 Scale from 0 to 10, with lower scores for higher risks.
 Accounting Index created by examining and rating companies' 1990 annual reports on their inclusion or International standards omission of 90 items.
 These items fall into 7 categories (general information, income statements, Accounting and balance sheets, fund flow statement, accounting standard, stock data and special items).
 A Auditing Trends, minimum of 3 companies in each country were studied.
-The companies represent a cross-section Center for of various industry groups where industrial companies numbered 70 percent while financial International companies represented the remaining 30 percent.
-Financial Analysis & Research, Inc.
+The companies represent a cross-section Center for of various industry groups where industrial companies numbered 70 percent while financial companies represented the remaining 30 percent.
+International Financial companies represented the remaining 50 percent.
+Analysis & Research, Inc. GNP and GNP Gross National Product and Gross National Product per capita in constant dollars of 1996 and World Bank per capita 1997.

-Source: Modified from La Porta et al. (1998) pp. 1122-26 and1142-43
+Source: Modified from La Porta et al. (1998) pp. 1122-26 and 1142-43